Ixcatl/fables_novasophonia/docs/catalog/paths.rst

   .. tab-item:: Rank 1

     | **Onslaught**
-    | After you make an attack, and your target makes a defense roll, you may choose to reroll a number of failures up to twice your Berserker rank.
+    | After you make an attack and your target has made a defense roll, you may choose to reroll a number of failures up to twice your Berserker rank.
 If you do, roll a d6.
 If the result is less than your current Vitality, you suffer 2 :term:`true damage <damage type: true>`.

   .. tab-item:: Rank 2